 These steps for revision can be used across content areas.
 The types of writing that could take place include writing the steps to a word problem (math), reporting results from an experiment (science), and summarizing an important historical event or figure (social studies).

-Aid students in understanding the various interacting stages of the writing process, including revising, and provide students with a strategy for adding detail to their writing.
-See the lesson plan.
+Help your students understand the various interacting stages of the writing process, including revising.
+In this video, students work on adding detail to their writing.
+(Balanced Literacy Diet: Putting Research into Practice in the Classroom)

 New writers and ELL students may initially have difficulty revising their work.
 Revising to them often means painstaking recopying, and revisions are often done only at the sentence level rather than to the piece as a whole.